M. Bison: Reception

 Since he appeared in Street Fighter II, M. Bison has received mostly positive reception.
 IGN praised his role as a villain in the series that did not rely solely on his henchmen.
 IGN described him as a formidable boss and one who has endured for years as a mainstay in the Street Fighter series.
 GamePro stated "This guy had the nerve to look you dead in the face, threaten your very soul and then tell you he represents an organization called Shadaloo.
 That's brave, man."
 Guinness World Records Gamer's Edition listed M. Bison as 17th in their list of top 50 Villains.
 GameDaily regarded him as one of the best end bosses ever.
 Digital Spy said Bison is a great villain due to his multiple antagonism with the rest of the cast to the point his chaos is irredeemable.
 GamesRadar said M. Bison was one of the most infuriating opponents imaginable.
 In 2014, Capcom UK named M. Bison the "4th Most Powerful Street Fighter Character", while in 2016, Screen Rant named M. Bison the "3rd Most Powerful Street Fighter Character", stating "As the main antagonist of the series, it's only natural M. Bison would also be one of the most powerful characters of the franchise—he's even proven capable of getting the better of Ryu."
+Club Nintendo praised his intimidating personality back up by a notable power.

 Some sites like GameDaily enjoyed his characterization, describing him as one of the most "vile, powerful end bosses ever put into a video game".
 He was also 2nd in GamesRadar's "The 12 most misunderstood videogame villains" with comments on the various sub-stories Bison is involved in the Street Fighter series.
 GamesRadar staff described M. Bison as the best villain in video games, stating that "Vega, Master Bison, Dictator - no matter what you call him, anyone who harnesses the destructive might of Psycho Power energy has got to be bad news."
 1UP.com listed him as of the characters they wanted to see in Street Fighter X Tekken.
 Paste considered him a "Saturday morning cartoon villain of the Street Fighter series, and for the most part, it works."
 Meanwhile, Den of Geek comments "Bison is so sinister that he literally made himself purely evil through magic just so he wouldn't be distracted by his conscience" and praised his fighting styleUGO Networks highlighted that since Bison's true goal is to oppress the world for his own selfish benefit, making him "only villain" in the story.
 GameSpot listed him at number five on its "Top 10 Video Game Villains" list, stating a preference for his attack set while bemoaning his portrayal in the live action film.